 Investment Case Studies

-Greybull rescued Ascoval, a French based electric arc steel producer, in early 2019.
-Ascoval had suffered from years of steep losses as its historical market went into structural decline and its former shareholders were no longer able to support the company.
+Greybull rescued Ascoval, a French based electric arc furnace steel producer, in early 2019.
+Ascoval had suffered years of steep losses as its historical market went into structural decline and its former shareholders were no longer able to support the company.
 Greybull provided and arranged a EUR 100 million refinancing of the business with support from its banks and the French government.
-Greybull led a full scale turnaround of Ascoval’s operations, investing heavily to develop the capacity of the steel mill to produce square semi-finished steel billets and blooms, both of which have a much larger addressable market than the existing production of circular billets.
-The first square billets and blooms were rolled at the plant in August 2020.
+Greybull led a full scale turnaround of Ascoval’s operations, investing heavily to develop the capabilities of the steel mill to produce square semi-finished steel billets and blooms, both of which have a much larger addressable market than the products that Ascoval had been producing.

-This investment has enabled Ascoval to secure major new contracts, such as a EUR 500 million supply contract with SNCF, the French national rail company.
-The electric arc produced blooms will form part of a new green steel supply chain where old rail tracks will be ‘recycled’ by Ascoval and melted into new blooms, which in turn will be rolled into new rails using low emission nuclear power.
-This strategic pivot, as well as a general turnaround of the business led by the Greybull backed management team, attracted interest from major industrial steel groups including ArcelorMittal, Jindal Steel, Jingye Steel and Liberty House.
-Greybull exited its investment successfully in September 2020 when Ascoval was acquired by Liberty House.
+This investment enabled Ascoval to secure major new contracts, such as a EUR 500 million supply contract with SNCF, the French national rail company.
+The electric arc produced blooms form part of a new green steel supply chain where old rail tracks will be ‘recycled’ by Ascoval and melted into new blooms, which in turn are rolled into new rails using low emission nuclear power.
+This strategic pivot, as well as a general turnaround of the business led by Greybull and the management team, attracted interest from major industrial steel groups.
+Greybull exited its investment successfully in August 2021 to German steel group Saarstahl.

 Arc Specialist Engineering